Library programs

 Book Club Support Services

 Are you a member of a local book club?
 Would you like the library to supply your books for your book club?
 If you answered yes, this service is for you!
-WE have been proudly supporting book clubs in town for many years.
+We have been proudly supporting book clubs in town for many years.
 How does it work?
 We have a form for you to fill out that includes member’s information and your reading list for the year.
 The books are available on the 1st of the month, and due back the 1st of the following month, giving you ample time to read and discuss.
-To have the library supply books for your book club, please complete the following forms.
+To have the library supply books for your book club, please complete the following forms for October 2024.

 Ongoing